alicefr/kubevirt-pr-mpath/README.md

 # Test multiupath, Kubevirt, persistent reservation and failover

-Scripts and examples available at https://github.com/alicefr/kubevirt-pr-mpath Cluster setup
+## Cluster setup
-Until the upstream PR for updating the multipath libraries isn’t merged, please build KubeVirt from this branch.
+Until the [upstream PR](https://github.com/kubevirt/kubevirt/pull/14353) for updating the multipath libraries isn’t merged, please build KubeVirt from this branch.

 ## Create the cluster with 2 nodes and persistent reservation feature gate enable
 ```bash